shieldwed/ansible-role-docker/README.md

 # shieldwed.docker

-Ansible role to install, configure and manager docker service.
+Ansible role to install, configure and manage docker and docker services.
 This includes docker-compose >= 0.16.0 for version 2 manifests.

 Requirements
 ------------